melbamorph/zonerMCP/README.md

 Base URL: `https://services8.arcgis.com/IS3r9gAO1V8yuCqO/ArcGIS/rest/services/OpenGov_Map_Service_WFL1/FeatureServer`

-This is public data provided by the Town of Lebanon, New Hampshire.
+This is public data provided by the City of Lebanon, New Hampshire.

 ## Lebanon Zoning Districts